Last updated 31 January 2018

 - the Attorney-General is appearing or being represented.

 The tribunal must exercise its jurisdiction in a way that is fair, just, economical, informal and timely (s 733 Mental Health Act).
 At a hearing, the tribunal must:

 - act as quickly and with as little formality and technicality as is consistent with a fair and proper consideration of the issues.

-Parties must be given a reasonable opportunity to present their case and in particular to inspect documents being considered by the tribunal, unless it makes a confidentiality order (s 459 Mental Health Act).
-Hearings are not usually open to the public (s 460 Mental Health Act).
+Parties must be given a reasonable opportunity to present their case and in particular to inspect documents being considered by the tribunal, unless there is a confidentiality order in place (s 734 Mental Health Act).
+Hearings are not usually open to the public (s 741 Mental Health Act).